Tarragona Cathedral Collection (TarC)

 The masters of the cathedral of Tarragona from the 18th and 19th centuries are well represented in the “authored manuscripts” collection, including Joan Crisòstom Ripollès, Joan Rossell, Felip Vicente, Francesc Freixes, Jaume Pellicer, Antoni Milà, Melcior Juncà, Francesc Bonamich, Bonaventura Bruguera and Rafel Maneja.
 Along with them, the collection also contains works from reputed Catalan composers from the 18th and 19th centuries, such as Josep Martí, Jaume Caselles, Josep Picanyol, Bernat Tria, Pau Montserrat, Francesc Valls, Ansel Viola, Pere Joan Llonell, Carles Baguer, Jaume Balius and Francesc Andreví.

 The “choir books” collection stands out for its scope and neatness; 38 of the 74 volumes it contains were written in the late 16th century accompanied by a notable ornamental beauty.
-The “lectern books” collection conserves four volumes of polyphony miscellanea from the 17th and 18th centuries, including notably an incomplete copy of the printed edition of the Magnificat by Sebastián Aguilera de Heredia (Zaragoza, 1618).
+The “polyphony books” collection conserves four volumes of polyphony miscellanea from the 17th and 18th centuries, including notably an incomplete copy of the printed edition of the Magnificat by Sebastián Aguilera de Heredia (Zaragoza, 1618).
 The repertoire of the "printed music" collection contains 119 entries and valuable 19th-century editions.
 The fonds was catalogued in different stages, although professor Francesc Bonastre spearheaded its description between 1975 and 1977.
 In June 2015, the printed edition of the catalogue was issued under the sponsorship of the Archdiocesan Historical Archive of Tarragona, the Cathedral of Tarragona and the UAB.1

 1BONASTRE I BERTRAN, Francesc – GREGORI I CIFRÉ, Josep Maria – CANELA I GRAU, Montserrat.
 Inventaris dels fons musicals de Catalunya.
 Volum 8: Fons de la Catedral de Tarragona.
 Barcelona: Universitat Autònoma de Barcelona, 2015.